David McKay Publications: History

 David McKay was born in Dysart, Scotland, on June 24, 1860.
 At the age of 11, he came to the United States with his parents.
 At the age of 13, he began working for J. B. Lippincott & Co., learning the bookselling trade.
 By the age of 21, he was placed in charge of the miscellaneous catalog of books by publisher Rees Welsh.
 One year later, upon hearing McKay had been offered a position with a rival publisher, Welsh asked McKay to take the helm, offering to sell the entire publishing firm to him.
 In September 1882, with $500 of his own money and $2,500 in borrowed money and notes, McKay began his own publishing company on South 9th Street in Philadelphia.

 At age 25, McKay published the first collected set of Shakespeare’s works in the United States.
-By December 1905, McKay had absorbed many rival publishing houses into his own, and was publishing books in almost every popular genre of the time, including world literature, textbooks, and a number of children’s books.
+By December 1905, McKay had absorbed many rival publishing houses into his own, and was publishing books in almost every popular genre of the time, including world literature, textbooks, and a number of children's books.

 Comics

 In 1935, the company recognized the potential of the comic book medium and began selling collections of such popular strips as Henry and Popeye.
 In 1936 they began publishing collections of King Features Syndicate strips in King Comics, and in 1937 followed with the Ace Comics title.
 Ace Comics #11, the first appearance of The Phantom, is regarded by many to be a key issue in the history of comics, as it introduced one of the first of the costumed heroes, leading to the Golden Age of superheroes in comics.

-McKay’s son Alexander would follow in his father’s shoes by taking over the house to go on to publish Walt Disney’s first Mickey Mouse comics, the Blondie and Dagwood comic series, and numerous other notable works.
+McKay's son Alexander would follow in his father's shoes by taking over the house to go on to publish Walt Disney’s first Mickey Mouse comics, the Blondie and Dagwood comic series, and numerous other notable works.
 David McKay Publications essentially ceased publishing comics in 1950.

 Acquisitions and demise

 In 1950, David McKay was acquired by two executives from Putnam.
 In 1961, McKay acquired the American operations of Longmans, Green & Co.
-In 1968, McKay acquired the children's publishing company Ives Washburn.
+In 1968, McKay acquired the publishing company Ives Washburn, known for its children's books.
 In 1973, David McKay Publications purchased Henry Z. Walck Publications, a publisher of scholarly and children's books, and Charterhouse Books, which it had launched two years earlier in partnership with Richard Kluger.
 Other imprints acquired included Weybright & Talley and Peter H. Wyden.
 In 1968, David McKay Publications was bought by Maxwell M. Geffen.
 At the end of 1973, David McKay Publications was acquired by the British magazine publisher Morgan Grampian, in which Geffen had an interest.

 Random House purchased David McKay Publications in 1986.